 The order in the covering letter is not strict, you may for example, prefer to talk about your interest in the company first and then go on to the skills and knowledge you can offer, however, try not to mix up different points i.e. bouncing between you and the company throughout the letter.

-Referring to your CV in the letter
+Referring to your CV in the covering letter

-Writing about the company
+Writing about your interest in the company

 Many people concentrate solely on trying to ‘sell’ their experiences and skills in the covering letter to the employer.
 People often become quite good at identifying their key skills and relevant knowledge and therefore can do this part of the letter quite well!